NSokolov114/180DaysOfCode/ideas-for-projects.md

 A heat map of progress (like on GitHub, but 1 line for tracking 1 habit).
 It's not convenient to track the time of activities on the go on web, so either make it very mobile friendly, on focus on the rulebook aspect.

+### Excel <---> XML converter
+Mockup version of the tool that would be really useful at work, but there's always something more important.
+I can build a draft and test some ideas on my own time.

 ### Visualisation for sorting algorithms

 ## Contents